 When you drink alcohol before going to bed, it can prevent your body from entering into the deep, restorative stages of sleep.
 When your body stays mostly in the light sleep state you will not be fully rested and are likely to feel more tired after waking up.
 Particularly for obese patients and people with respiratory diseases, drinking before going to bed can inhibit their breathing, leading to sleep apnea.

-Now, here are some good habits to develop so you will always be in good health.
+3 good habits to develop so you will always be in good health

 1. Exercise more

 Long-term lack of exercise can easily lead to poor blood circulation.
 If the body’s metabolic capacity is not good, it is easy to get sick.
-Exercise allows the body to have a good metabolic rate and better blood circulation, and as Cicero said: “Exercise and temperance will preserve something of our youthful vigor, even into old age.”
+Exercise allows the body to have a good metabolic rate and better blood circulation so it can maintain a healthy state, and as Cicero said: “Exercise and temperance will preserve something of our youthful vigor, even into old age.”

 2. Smile more